mui/material-ui/docs/data/base/getting-started/anatomy/anatomy.md

-# Anatomy
+# MUI Base - Component anatomy

-<p class="description">Anatomy</p>
+<p class="description">MUI Base components each have their own API, but all share a few common props.</p>

-## Anatomy of an unstyled component
+## Shared props

-While each component has its own API, there are a few props common to all of them:
+The following props can be passed to all Base components:

 - `components` - an object that allows you to override subcomponents (slots) used by the unstyled "host" component.
 Each host component will at least have the `Root` slot.
 Many complex components have more slots.
 You can either provide a custom component or an HTML tag there.